Responsible solutions

 California farmers make drinking water from tomatoes

-Raw tomatoes are typically processed into various products.
-In the process, tomatoes give out plenty of water drained as waste.
-Now, a tomato processing company turns to technology to harvest and purify water for drinking.
+Raw tomatoes are typically processed into various products, including tomato paste, ketchup, and sauce.
+In the process, tomatoes give out about 95% water, which is drained as waste.
+Now, a tomato processing company has turned to technology to harvest and purify water for drinking.

 Detecting wormholes